top of page

 By Margeaux Candlin DNP IHH, RN, RYT

 I attended a yoga workshop at Revolution Power Yoga to set my intentions for 2024.
-When I arrived at the workshop, I reflected upon 2023.
+Upon arrival, I took a moment to reflect on the events of 2023.

-A few days after the workshop, I traveled to see family.
-My aunt and uncle brought my parents and me to the Mexicana restaurant in Wilton Manors, Ft.
+A few days after the workshop, I visited family.
+My aunt and uncle took my parents and me to Mexicana, a restaurant in Wilton Manors, Ft.
 Lauderdale.
-There, we found a set of murals, one of which was a portrait of Frida Kahlo.
+There, we admired a series of murals, one of which depicted Frida Kahlo.

-Her artwork reflected her feelings of solitude, her spirituality, and her passion for medicine and the human body.
-She shared her personal life experiences vividly with images of her husband's infidelity and even her miscarriage.
+Frida’s art captured her solitude, spirituality, and fascination with medicine and the human body.
+Through vivid imagery, she conveyed her personal experiences, including her husband's infidelity and her miscarriage.

 References: